The hyperbolic X-ray transform: new range characterizations, mapping properties and functional relations: Hyperbolic moment conditions

 In this section, we discuss the hyperbolic moment conditions as defined in \cite{Berenstein1993a}, and show in particular that they are equivalent to \eqref{eq:remoments} in the present setting, when choosing $p_m(x)= (-x)^m$.
 There, the authors state the hyperbolic moment conditions for rapidly decaying functions on the space $\G_{n,k}$ of totally geodesic $k$-dimensional planes in the $n$-dimensional Poincar\'e ball.
 They use the parameterization $\G_{n,k}=\{(\xi,v,r)\in \Xi_{n,k}\times\Sm^{n-1}\times [0,\infty):v\in \xi\}$, where

 Each triple in $\G_{n,k}$ corresponds to the $k$-geodesic plane orthogonal to the plane determined by $\xi$, through the point $rv$, where $r$ denotes geodesic distance from the origin (see \cite[p.4]{Berenstein1993a}).
-Then the hyperbolic moment conditions for a rapidly decaying function $\phi$ on $\G_{n,k}$ are stated as follows: For every $\xi\in \Xi_{n,k} $ and $v\in \xi$,
+Then, the hyperbolic moment conditions for a rapidly decaying function $\phi$ on $\G_{n,k}$ are stated as follows: For every $\xi\in \Xi_{n,k} $ and $v\in \xi$,

-Here $\d S(v)$ is the measure on $\xi\cong \Sm^{n-k-1}$ induced by the Lebesgue measure on $\Pi$ in \eqref{eq:Xink} and $P_m$ is a homogeneous polynomial of degree $m$.
+Here, $\d S(v)$ is the measure on $\xi\cong \Sm^{n-k-1}$ induced by the Lebesgue measure on $\Pi$ in \eqref{eq:Xink}, and $P_m$ is a homogeneous polynomial of degree $m$.

-In our case, $n=2$, $k=1$ and each $\xi=\Sm^1\cap L$, where $L$ is a line through the origin, consists of two points.
-So let $\xi=\{\pm v_0\}\in \Xi_{2,1}$, where $v_0\in \Sm^1$, and rewrite \eqref{eq:MoCoBeTa} as
+In our case, $n=2$, $k=1$, and each $\xi=\Sm^1\cap L$, where $L$ is a line through the origin, consists of two points.
+So, let $\xi=\{\pm v_0\}\in \Xi_{2,1}$, where $v_0\in \Sm^1$, and rewrite \eqref{eq:MoCoBeTa} as

 If \eqref{eq:MoCoBeTa2} holds for $v'\in \xi$, it also holds for $-v'$ (by homogeneity of $P_m$).
-So let $v'=v_0$.
-Then \eqref{eq:MoCoBeTa2} is equivalent the statement that for all $v_0\in \Sm^1$,
+So, let $v'=v_0$.
+Then, \eqref{eq:MoCoBeTa2} is equivalent the statement that for all $v_0\in \Sm^1$,

 If we view $\phi$ as a function on the double cover $\G_{2,1}'=\{(\xi,v,r)\in \Xi_{2,1}\times\Sm^{1}\times (-\infty,\infty):v\in \xi\}$ of the space of (unoriented) geodesics, we see that $\phi(\xi,v_0,r)=\phi(\xi,-v_0,-r)$.
 Therefore,